cypress-io/cypress/source/guides/guides/environment-variables.md

 You can use the `--env` option on `cypress run`.

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "Multiple values must be separated by a comma.
-NOT A SPACE."
+Multiple values must be separated by a comma.
+NOT A SPACE.
-}
-[/block]
+{% endnote %}

 ```yaml
 cypress run --env host=kevin.dev.local,api_server=http://localhost:8888/api/v1